evmts/tevm-monorepo/docs-beta/tutorial/hello-world.md

 ::: info You will learn

-1. How to create a simple EVMts script
+1. How to deploy a contract to anvil
-2. How to setup your EVMts client
+2. How to set up a bundler to bundle your contract code
-3. How to import your script to create a `Script` instance
+3. How to use your contract with [viem](https://viem.sh)
-4. How to execute your script

 :::